murex/EventStormingJournal/_posts/2025-03-30-remote-event-storming-made-easy-a-step-by-step-success-guide.markdown

 ## Benefits

-Again, the main benefit of following this workflow is stressless facilitation!
+Again, the main benefit of following **this workflow is stressless facilitation**!
 Here's why:

 - Use this post as a reference walkthrough for remote Event Storming facilitation.
 - These facilitation recipes have been battle-tested.